ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 We need to give the Pi's a home address so that they are contactable and this is where either a [static IP addresse](https://www.pcmag.com/how-to/how-to-set-up-a-static-ip-address) or [DHCP](https://www.youtube.com/watch?v=ldtUSSZJCGg) comes in.
 Your home internet router generally comes with DHCP pre-configured.
 I use the (tp-link | AX5400 Wi-Fi 6 Router)(https://www.tp-link.com/us/home-networking/wifi-router/archer-ax73/) and so I will use my router as the example here.

+- Login to your home router with your browser and look for your DHCP configuration
+- Mine is `Network` --> `DHCP Server`

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/18-dhcp-network.png)

+- Here you will see the IP pool range that your router is handing out to your device on your home network
+- I don't want the entire range to be handed out as I need a static IP to be availble for the Metallb load balancer which will run in Kubernetes and one for the Synology NAS.

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/19-dhcp-server.png)

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/20-dhcp-range.png)

+- My Pi's have the following IPs which I have reserved
+- Reserving an IP means you tell DHCP to always give these devices the same IP and never to any other device so in a sense making sure they stay static

 ![nextdns settings](images/how-to-bake-an-ortelius-pi/part02/21-dhcp-reservations.png)